MMWR/Tutuloo W100 Radar Review: A Positive Surprise?

 I did not have high expectations from the W100 radar because of its low price.
 After unboxing it, I was unpleasantly surprised by the mount, which is large, heavy, and not compatible with aero seatposts.
 On the other hand, it is quite sturdy.

-From using it for about a week, I have concluded that its reliability isn’t on par with other radars on the market.
+After using it for about a week, I concluded that its reliability wasn’t on par with other radars on the market.
 It had given many false positives and even missed several motorbikes.

 The product feels rushed and unfinished.
 So, despite its low price, I would wait for the next generation that should have many of its problems solved.